'Significant' rise in assaults on Countdown staff: spokeswoman

 "I don't think I've ever felt so stressed about anything in my life in terms of what my team have to put up with everyday.""These threats to kill or threats to bomb or threats to injure our families and the horrific verbal abuse that our team get every day that's based on race or sexuality or ethnicity or culture, it's just hateful and frequent.

-She told Morning Report the two injured staff were senior members of the team, and support was being provided to them and their families as well as the wider team.
+She told RNZ's Morning Report programme today the two injured staff were senior members of the team, and support was being provided to them and their families as well as the wider team.

 "There were lots of people working yesterday and it was a really incredibly traumatic and terrifying event.
 They're not at work today obviously, and many of them are incredibly distressed and we'll be offering support to them but also to the customers in our store who were quite unbelievably heroic and saved our team without a doubt and intervened to protect them.